Z80-Retro/Z80-Retro-Manual/Z80-RETRO-FIRMWARE.md

 ### Using the Raspberry Pi Prograammer

 The main benefit of using this programmer board is that you can program your flash in-system.
-That means that you don't need to pull the Flash chip from the Z80-Retro to program it.
-It takes control of the Z80 address and data bus while it programs the flash.
+That means that you don't need to pull the flash chip from the Z80-Retro to program it.
+It takes control of the Z80 address and data busses while it programs the flash.

-The process for this is described well in the Video.
+The process for this is described well in these videos.

 - _Video Link:  [Z80 Retro #9 - FLASH Programmer](https://youtu.be/7DjiD5pvCqc)_
 - _Video Link: [Z80 Retro #10 - FLASH Programmer Software](https://youtu.be/w5LYCHml4A8)_